On the Web Cam

 Kevin Flude has provided professional museum consultancy in Information Technology, documentation, museum management, feasibility studies, cataloguing and project management.
 With Bryan Alvey Kevin has acted as consultant to the Museums and Galleries Commision, and the South Eastern Museums Service.
 Clients have included:

 He is currently an Associate lecturer at Central St Martins College of Art and Design, and was part of the course team that created the innovative 'Creative Practice in Narrative Environments'.
 He is a visiting lecturer at University College Worcester where he lectures on Museum Studies and lectures on public history at the summer International School at Westminster University.
-He is an honorary lecturer at University College, London,
+He has been a honorary lecturer at University College, London,

 Anddidthosefeet - my blog click here